Internationally Recognized Federal Law Attorneys

-If you believe you are experiencing discrimination on any of these protected basis, contact The Federal Practice Group for a consultation about your rights, as federal employees have very limited time frames to raise claims of discrimination.
+If you believe you are experiencing discrimination or a hostile work environment on any of these protected basis, contact The Federal Practice Group for a consultation.

-If you are able to prove that your federal agency is violating one of these anti-discrimination statutes, then you may be entitled to relief including compensatory damages, equitable relief — e.g., correction of personnel records, reassignment, restoration of leave — and reimbursement of attorney’s fees.
+If you are able to prove that your federal agency is violating one of these anti-discrimination statutes, then you may be entitled to relief including compensatory damages, equitable relief, or reimbursement of attorney’s fees.

 The proven attorneys at The Federal Practice Group have over a century of combined experience successfully assisting federal employees through the most difficult periods of their lives and careers.